avajs/ava/docs/common-pitfalls.md

 });
 ```

-Alternatively, promisify the promise using something like [pify](https://github.com/sindresorhus/pify).
+Alternatively, promisify the callback function using something like [pify](https://github.com/sindresorhus/pify).

 ---